-But getting off land is still a part of the city escape, and sailing the Athens Riviera you can relax on a deck of a yacht, cruising the vast open waters while looking at the city from an alternative viewpoint.
+But getting off the land is still a part of the city escape, and sailing the Athens Riviera you can relax on a deck of a yacht, cruising the vast open waters while looking at the city from an alternative viewpoint.
 The well-known hills of Lycabettus and Filopappos, in particular, look incredibly spectacular from afar.

-Sailing The Athens Riviera – Where To Start the Boating Adventure
+Sailing The Athens Riviera – Where To Start

-Your Master Guide of the Seas
+Verified Boat Owner – Master Guide of the Seas

 Pantelis was welcoming, friendly and all to eager to show us around his yacht before embarking on our mini adventure.
 His livelihood and passion, it was clear he loved his job and took pride in where he was from.

 He’d stop at all the scenic lookouts so that I could take photos and let me clamber all over the boat to pose for more pictures (you know this is an essential element of the experience and you would all do the same).

 He also puts up with women constantly gossiping (which Rania and I did for the entire two and half hours), so if you are after an all-day girly hangout, he comes highly recommended.
 What’s more, to engage that child within you, you can even pretend to drive the boat, even though it’s actually in autopilot (these guys are not silly).

 The general feeling is that the boat is your very own, except you just have a master navigator at hand.
 Everything is about your own unique experience and where you want to go.